-Studying in Canada has become an even more attractive proposition for residents of key Asian partner countries, thanks to the new Student Direct Stream (SDS).
+Studying in Canada has become an even more attractive proposition for residents of key Asian and African partner countries, thanks to the new Student Direct Stream.

-Under the SDS, students from the Philippines, China, India, Vietnam who demonstrate upfront that they have the financial resources and language skills to succeed academically in Canada benefit from faster processing times.
-As of April 30, 2019, the service standard for SDS processing is 20 calendar days.
+Under the Student Direct Stream, students residing in the Philippines, China, India, Vietnam, Pakistan, Morocco, or Senegal who demonstrate upfront that they have the financial resources and language skills to succeed academically in Canada benefit from faster processing times.
+The service standard for Student Direct Stream processing is 20 calendar days.

 To qualify for the Student Direct Stream, applicants need to meet additional requirements, in particular language levels that are stricter than regular study permit requirements.